Azulaloi/obsidian-skribi/docs/docs/scripting/modules/scriptloader.md

 For example, `exports = {foo}` or `module.exports = {foo}` will cause `exports` to no longer contribute to the exported module - in this case, only `module.exports` will be exported.
 However, `exports.foo = foo; module.exports.fum = fum;` will load both `foo` and `fum`.

 For more information about this behavior, see <a href="https://nodejs.org/api/modules.html#modules_exports_shortcut">Module Exports Shortcut</a>.
 For information about exports in general, see <a href="https://nodejs.org/api/modules.html#modules_module_exports">Module Exports</a>.

+## About Script Context

+The skribi context is just a teensy bit convoluted, especially if you're not familiar with this part of JS, so here's some extra info.

+Firstly, script functions are by default evaluated in their module closure, with no knowledge of the skribi context.
+Because of this, you do not need to export all of the definitions in your module - only the ones you want to access from skribi (See <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures">Javascript Closures</a> and <a href="https://nodejs.org/api/modules.html#modules_modules_commonjs_modules">CommonJS Modules</a>).

+But what if we want to call skribi functions from the script?
+To easily give a script function access to the skribi context, you can pass the return of `sk.getEnv()` as an argument.
+In the script, that argument variable will now contain everything you normally have access to: `js`, `int`, etc. For example: `js.func(sk.getEnv())` with the script `function func(obj){console.log(obj.sk.ctx.file.basename)}; module.exports = {func};` will print the filename.

+Restricting access is generally good practice, but can be a hassle if you don't care.
+You can bind a function with `Function.prototype.bind`, like so: `js.func.bind(sk.getEnv())()`.
+This is similar to passing a variable, but now the function's `this` refers to the skribi env rather than the module.

+If you want to define variables to be available to a script without explicitly passing them, you can store them in the skribi's `this` - which is the same object as `sk.this`, so that it can be accessed from a bound function.
+For example: `this.x = "foo"; js.func.bind(sk.getEnv())();` with the script `function func(){console.log(this.sk.this.x)}; module.exports = {func};`, will print `"foo"`.
+If you find the additional `this` annoying, and want it to work just like in a skribi, you can wrap the function's code in a `with(this) {}` block.

+It's really up to you how how to design your scripts.
+When sharing them, you'll want to provide a reference implementation to help others understand how to use them.